 Business Ombudsman Council is meant to be the first point of contact for companies seeking redress against unfair treatment.
 The new institution provides for greater transparency of business practices in Ukraine.

 The BOC is funded through the Multi-donor Account for Ukraine set up at the European Bank for Reconstruction and Development (EBRD) in 2014.
-The donors of the Multi-donor Account for Ukraine include Denmark, Finland, France, Germany, Italy, Japan, the Netherlands, Poland, Sweden, Switzerland, the United Kingdom, the United States and the European Union.
+The donors of the Multi-donor Account for Ukraine include Denmark, Finland, France, Germany, Italy, Japan, the Netherlands, Norway, Poland, Sweden, Switzerland, the United Kingdom, the United States and the European Union.

 The Business Ombudsman Council includes the Business Ombudsman, two Deputies, and other staff that the Council may hire, as the need arises, in accordance with current regulations.
 Currently, the Council’s team consists of 30 people: distinguished experts with mostly western education and practical experience in law, strategic management, economics, auditing, and risk management.